oytuntez/cerebro-app/README.md

-# Cerebro App - MRI Engine for Brain Insights
+# Brain Yes App - MRI Engine for Brain Insights

 A modern dashboard application for visualizing and analyzing brain MRI data, powered by the cerebro-engine processing pipeline.